Xetibo/ReSet-Doc/sections/appendix/projectplan.typ

 #subsubsection("Time")
 As an agile methodology is used, long-term time management is only broad guidance and does not necessarily overlap with reality.
-In other words, with a 2 week sprint, only 2 weeks are considered well planned out.
-By week 4, work on the backend implementation should be started.
-The minimal working UI milestone is in week 7, so UI Reviews can be assessed and corrections can be applied early.
+In other words, with a two week sprint, only two weeks are considered well planned out.
+By week four, work on the backend implementation should be started.
+The minimal working UI milestone is in week seven, so UI Reviews can be assessed and corrections can be applied early.
 By week 12 the minimal viable product should be in production state, in order to leave time for reflection and documentation.
 #pagebreak()